Behavior of Quillen (co)homology with respect to adjunctions: Effect of an adjunction

 \subsection{The comparison diagram}

 Now let us check that the adjunction behaves well at the level of homotopical algebra, when we pass to simplicial objects.

-\begin{theorem} Let $\CC$ and $\DD$ be algebraic categories.
-Let $L \colon \CC \rla \DD \colon R$ be an adjunction that prolongs to a Quillen pair (equivalently, $R$ preserves regular epis; equivalently, $L$ preserves projectives), and assume $L$ passes to Beck modules.
-Then the commutative diagram (\ref{DiagAdjHAc}) simplicially prolongs to four Quillen pairs:
+\begin{theorem} Let $\cat{C}$ and $\cat{D}$ be quasi-algebraic categories with abelian Beck modules.
+Let $F \colon \cat{C} \rla \cat{D} \colon G$ be an adjunction that prolongs to a Quillen pair (equivalently, $G$ preserves regular epimorphisms, or $F$ preserves projectives).
+Then for every object $c$ of $\cat{C}$, the commutative diagram \eqref{DiagAdjHAc} simplicially prolongs to four Quillen pairs: